-The consumer benchmark study surveys a representative sample of 10,000 U.S. consumers about their interactions with companies in 20 different industries.
-For more information on the financial impact of customer experiences, check out the full Data Snapshot, What Happens After a Bad Experience, 2020, which includes our Sales-at-Risk Index.
+The consumer benchmark study surveys a representative sample of 10,000 U.S. consumers about their interactions with 319 companies across 20 different industries.
+For more information on the financial impact of bad customer experiences, check out the full Data Snapshot, What Happens After a Bad Experience, 2020, which includes our Sales-at-Risk Index.

 To use this Data Snippet, download and include it in presentations.
 The graphic is free to use but must retain the copyright notice.